15 Ways to Lose Weight with Lemons

 Because you can’t exactly peel and eat it whole, sometimes lemons are an overlooked fruit.
 Though the yellow orb doesn’t have the crisp bite of an apple or the sweet flavor of a strawberry, it does have powerful belly-flattening effects, making it a winner in our eyes.

 But what should you do with all those lemons once you bring them home?
-Read on to discover some of the tastiest, most creative ways to drop pounds with our favorite citrus fruit.
-And if you’re looking for even more ways to trim your waistline, don’t miss these 42 Ways to Lose 5 Inches of Belly Fat.
+Read on to discover some of the tastiest, most creative ways for how to lose weight with lemon.
+And if you’re looking for even more ways to trim your waistline, don’t miss these ways to lose 5 inches of belly fat.

 Make Detox Water

 Here at Eat This, Not That!, we’re big fans of detox water.
-Not only does it add some zing to your daily dose of H20, if you make a batch with lemon, you can also reap some major health benefits.
-D-limonene, a powerful compound found in lemon peels, stimulates liver enzymes to help flush toxins from the body and gives sluggish bowels a kick, according to the World Health Organization.
+Not only does a detox water like lemon water add some zing to your daily dose of H2O, if you make a batch with lemon, you can also reap some major health benefits.
+A European Journal of Pharmacology study found that an antioxidant in lemon peel, D-limonene, may have a therapeutic effect on metabolic disorders in mice with high-fat-diet-induced obesity.
 You’ll also get a bit of vitamin C from the juices that seep into the water.
 We like to blend lemons with orange and lime slices, but there are countless ways to make a batch.
-Check out these 50 Best Detox Waters for Fat Burning and Weight Loss for some inspiration.
+Check out these best detox waters for some inspiration.

 Put It In Your Tea